studio/studio/doc/studio.md

-% Studio: a comfortable environment for working on your programs.
+% Studio: a productive environment for working on your programs.

 # Introduction